prhazari/dlyTranReport/ReadMe.txt

 Preqrequiste:
 -------------
 This program runs on python 3.6 and above.
-It uses pandas package to do run analytics.
+It uses pandas package to run few analytics.
 Ensure panda is 1.1.5 or above.

 Syntax and Usage: